freedomofpress/securedrop-docs/docs/admin/maintenance/rebuild_admin.rst

 Step 5: Configure and back up the Application Server
 ====================================================

-Next, configure the application using the files and info retrieved in the previous steps.
+Next, configure the SecureDrop application using the files and info retrieved in the previous steps.
 To do so, connect to the Tor network on the *Admin Workstation*, open a Terminal and run the following commands:

 .. code:: sh

- sudo apt update
- securedrop-admin setup
  securedrop-admin sdconfig

-.. note:: The ``securedrop-admin setup`` command may take several minutes to complete, and may fail due to network issues.
-If it fails, it's safe to run again.

 The ``sdconfig`` command will prompt you to fill in configuration details about your instance.
 Use the information retrieved in the previous steps.